Pitchnogle/commodore64/basic/joy2_test/README.md

 100 d=(j2 and 2)=2
 105 u=(j2 and 1)=1
 ```
+> The _no-stick_ default value is 127.
+When _Fire_ is pressed or the control is pushed in some direction, that bit actually turns off.
+So in the code above we are technically getting the opposite logic value.
+So, normally _Fire_ is 1, but turns to 0 when pressed.
+We take advantage of this logic in the next step.

 The last section displays the logic values then repeats.
 ```
 110 rem print values